Questions and answers to define your social media strategy

 Either way, social media can do wonders to attract potential customers to your website.
 Platforms such as Tweetdeck and Hootsuite also make it easier to ensure your business is active on social media 24/7; enabling you to schedule posts in advance.

-Are you looking to better your communication and customer service?
+Are you looking to improve your communication and customer service?

 Social media has helped to make the relationship between consumers and businesses more transparent.